Health and Wellness

 Who gets diabetes?

-Type 2 diabetes is more common in adults, especially in people who are overweight and have a family history of diabetes.
-About 95% of adults with diabetes have type 2 diabetes.1 Type 2 diabetes is becoming more common in children and teens as more of them become overweight and obese.5
+Type 2 diabetes is more common in adults, especially in people who are 45 and older, have a family history of diabetes, or have overweight or obesity.
+About 90–95% of people with diabetes have type 2 diabetes.
+Type 2 diabetes is becoming more common in children and teens, which may be because more of them have overweight and obesity.7,8,9

 Do women of color need to worry about diabetes?

 Yes.
 It is more common for certain racial and ethnic groups to have diabetes.
 This affects women who are: